jaggzh/prp/README.md

 ✓ Success!
 # ...
 6 months later ...
 $ sudo apt autoremove
-# Did I need those 47 -dev packages? 🤷 (Now I have a bunch of manually-installed stuff on my system with no relation to anything else.)
+# Did I need those 47 -dev packages? 🤷 (Now I have a bunch of
+# manually-installed stuff on my system, with no relation to anything else.)
 ```

 **PRP** turns this chaos into clean, tracked, removable dependency management.